Last Updated on June 3, 2023 by Ellen

 Apparently, U.S. government personnel is prohibited from using public transportation with Oaxaca City.
 There is no additional information on why government employees are not allowed to use public transportation.
 We haven’t had any problems, and we haven’t heard of any problems.
 The new warning also is vague about what kind of public transportation – all?
 Colectivos only?
 Buses only?
 Taxis?

 While I’m always careful, I must say that I have felt safe in the city and on its different kinds of public transportation.
-We’ll continue to use caution – as we always do – while we continue to enjoy the many sites to see in and around Oaxaca City.
+We’ll continue to use caution – as we always do anywhere on Earth — including the good old violent USA.